adopted-ember-addons/ember-cp-validations/docs/docs/index.md

 Default options can be specified over a set of validations for a given attribute.
 Local properties will always take precedence.

-Instread of doing the following:
+Instead of doing the following:

 ```javascript
 var Validations = buildValidations({